geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 Here, the constructor allows us to initialize the private fields of the `Rectangle` class, which is pretty useful if we appreciate encapsulation.

-Before we jump into how map this usecase to Rust, let's note that in C++ constructors are so called _special member functions_.
+Before we jump into how to map this usecase to Rust, let's note that constructors are so called _special member functions_ in C++.
 They have special syntax for both how they are defined and how they are used, but really constructors are just functions that take some arguments and return an instance of the type.
 There's nothing stopping us from just creating a static member